Maintihami/ur5-pseudo-load/README.md

 - **Program on the Robot's Polyscope Interface**: This program is responsible for executing the robot's movements based on received commands and processed data.
 - **Control and Data Acquisition Program on PC**: Running on a computer, this program collects data from force-torque sensors and adjusts the robot's trajectory in real-time in response to detected forces.

-The system enables the simulation of pseudo loads on the samples, based on user-defined inputs such as velocity vectors and force thresholds and number of cycles.
+The system enables the simulation of pseudo loads on the samples, based on user-defined inputs such as velocity vectors, force thresholds, and the number of cycles.
 The collected data are crucial for analyzing the mechanical responses of bones under various load conditions, which is vital for orthopedic research.

 ## System Requirements